 "What differentiates AMW from other wind turbines is the radically different design that performs at uncommonly high efficiency, is low friction with high energy conversion rates, compact size for use in high-density areas, and can be mounted on a mast or atop a structure or building with the appropriate installation engineering.
-It has very low noise, vibration, and heat signatures with safety features that provide containment of moving parts and an offset to wildlife contact." -- Jesse Marcel, A Motorworks, Chief Design Officer
+It has very low noise, vibration, and heat signatures with safety features that provide containment of moving parts and an offset to wildlife contact." -- Jesse Marcel, Airborne Motorworks, Chief Design Officer

-"The AMW design offers the advantages of substantially lower operating cost than lega designed equipment.
-Due to its design and operating characteristics, it is adaptable to new and retrofit installations.
-It is versatile application as a primary or backup power so and managed with other power sources to maximize the operating efficiency of microc -- Hugh McElroy, Airborne Motorworks, Exec Chairman and CEO on the end goal"
+"The AMW design offers the advantages of substantially lower operating cost than legacy designed equipment.
+Due to its design and operating characteristics, it is adaptable to both new and retrofit installations.
+It is versatile in application as a primary or backup power source and managed with other power sources to maximize the operating efficiency of microgrids." -- Hugh McElroy, Airborne Motorworks, Executive Chairman and CEO

-AMW is preparing to manufacture full-scale prototype wind turbines for field testing during irborne 2024 at functioning industrial sites to assess their durability and installation construction.
-The goal is to launch a manufacturing production line in early 2025. асу While Jesse Marcel's flying car remains a work in both progress, AMW's midrange wind turbine design in stands out for its streamlined, efficient and ource innovative features.
-The company's journey from concepts to groundbreaking wind turbines is grids." a captivating tale of vision, adaptability and cutive collaboration that promises to play a pivotal role in the future of sustainable and localized power generation.
+AMW is preparing to manufacture full-scale prototype wind turbines for field testing during 2024 at functioning industrial sites to assess their durability and installation construction.
+The goal is to launch a manufacturing production line in early

+While Jesse Marcel's flying car remains a work in progress, AMW's midrange wind turbine design stands out for its streamlined, efficient and innovative features.
+The company's journey from concepts to groundbreaking wind turbines is a captivating tale of vision, adaptability and collaboration that promises to play a pivotal role in the future of sustainable and localized power generation.

 From our end, it was entirely simulation-driven design.
-The Siemens portfolio helped us focus
+The Siemens portfolio helped us focus on the end goal" John Shew.

-John Shew, Simulation Services Director at Maya HTT
+Simulation Services Director at Maya HTT